-Like the other test strips we’ve featured, you just need to dip the strip in and see your results for all levels at once, which means they’re extremely convenient and simple to use.
+Like the other strips we’ve featured, you just need to dip the strip in and see your results for all levels at once, which means they’re extremely convenient and simple to use.

 That said, many aquarium-keepers believe that they’re not hugely accurate or easy to read when it comes to precise levels.